MichaelTj02/EchoesOfExpression/README.md

 - **System requirements**
   Running this system locally requires Python 3.9 or later, at least 16GB of RAM, and a GPU with a minimum of 6GB VRAM (such as an NVIDIA RTX 2060 or higher) to support Stable Diffusion 2.1.

+- **Requirements.txt**
+  Check the requirements.txt file to install all required libraries to run the system.
 ---

 ## 💾 Output